-'window to the world'
+Travelling on Trains: 'Window to the World'

 Trains are such exceptional travel vessels.
-Planes are exciting, but you are crammed together like British sunseekers on Brighton beach, and apart from the adrenalin rush of takeoff and landing, all you see out of the tiny window resembles ants in the desert.
-Buses admittedly do run on the ground and can offer delightful views, but again jampacked and fighting for elbow room, while the vista of traffic jams or other vehicles can be extraordinarily boring.
+Planes are exciting, but you're crammed together like British sunseekers on Brighton beach, and apart from the adrenalin rush of takeoff and landing, all you see out of the tiny window tends to resemble ants in the desert.
+Buses admittedly do run on the ground and can at times offer delightful views, but again jampacked and fighting for elbow room, while the vista of traffic jams or other vehicles can be extraordinarily boring.

-Trains by comparison offer unconfined spaciousness: you sit back to be entertained by each passing scene as it drifts past your gloriously wide window ... one long scene, that moves ever onwards, through town and country.
-The first poem (set in India) conveys this distinct feeling that train travel does indeed present an unrivalled 'window to the world':
+Trains by comparison, offer unconfined spaciousness, where you sit back to be entertained by each passing scene as it drifts past your gloriously wide window ... one long scene in fact, that moves ever onwards, through town and country.
+The first poem (set in India) conveys this distinct feeling that train travel does present an unrivalled 'window to the world':